project-owner/Peppy/README.md

 * Refactored the Weather screensaver.
 * Implemented the alternative Web UI - Minimalist.
-* Upgraded all disk images to the latest OD version.
+* Upgraded all disk images to the latest OS version.

 ## Miro Edition 2024.07.06